-The LH offers basic, advanced, and specialized courses and workshops that assist the community to achieve enhanced cyber security and COMSEC knowledge, and skills.
-Also, the LH Academic Outreach and Cyber Skills Development team works with the academic community to build cyber security talent and capacity in Canada.
+We offers basic, advanced, and specialized courses and workshops that assist the community to achieve enhanced cyber security and COMSEC knowledge, and skills.
+Also, the Learning Hub's Academic Outreach and Cyber Skills Development team works with the academic community to build cyber security talent and capacity in Canada.

 This course teaches how to install, configure and maintain TACLANE in an operational environment.